|

 There is not a shred of objective evidence that Paul used arsenokoites to mean homosexual.
 Notice what happens when we attempt to define compound words based on the meaning of their individual parts.

-The modern tendency which assumes arsenokoites must mean homosexual, ignores historic usage of the word.
-The modern assumption is based on the wishful thinking of antigay Christians, not actual usage of arsenokoites in antiquity.
+The modern tendency which assumes arsenokoites must mean homosexual, ignores historical usage of the word.
+The modern assumption is based on the wishful thinking of anti-gay Christians, not the way arsenokoites was actually used in antiquity.

 The following quotation is attributed to John the Faster, Patriarch of Constantinople, around AD 575.
 Here, the word arsenokoitia, refers to a man having sex with his wife.